gskinnerTeam/wobble_drag/README.md

-# gskinner labs: Wobble Drag
+# gskinner lab: Wobble Drag
 A single image used with an EaselJS SpriteSheet to create an interesting drag and drop effect.

-This lab can be viewed at http://labs.gskinner.com/15/wobble_drag
+This lab can be viewed at http://lab.gskinner.com/15/wobble_drag

 ![Wobble Drag](screenshot.jpg "Wobble Drag")